 Global Biosimilar Market Drivers:

 Recent patent expiries of a large number of blockbuster biological drugs such as Humira, Remicade, MabThera, Enbrel, etc. have majorly boosted the growth of the biosimilar market.
 Another major growth-inducing factor is ageing population which has led to a rise in the prevalence of non-communicable diseases.
 Further, high costs of innovator biologics, especially monoclonal antibodies (mAbs), have encouraged several governments across the globe to promote the usage of biosimilars.
 For instance, European countries like the Netherlands, Denmark and Germany have established strategic models for discount pricing and introduced numerous incentive programs.
 Apart from this, biosimilars do not require extensive marketing as the safety and efficacy profile of biologics has already been established.
 This has resulted into the low cost of these drugs in comparison to their branded counterparts, in turn, spurring their demand worldwide.
-Due to the abovementioned factors, the market is projected to expand at a CAGR of nearly 33% during 2019-2024, registering a value of US$ 20.2 Billion by 2024.
+Due to the abovementioned factors, the market is projected to expand at a CAGR of 26.1% during 2022-2027, registering a value of US$ 60.8 Billion by 2027.

 Global Biosimilar Market Summary:

 - Based on molecule, the market has been bifurcated into Infliximab, Insulin Glargine, Epoetin Alfa, Etanercept, Filgrastim, Somatropin, Rituximab, Follitropin Alfa, Adalimumab, Pegfilgrastim, Trastuzumab, Bevacizumab, and Others.